 Structural and Functional Basis for Oncogenesis.

-Structure-Based Drug Discovery.
-We are using structure-based drug design to develop small molecule inhibitors of the oncoprotein forms of core binding factor.
+We are using structure-based drug design to develop small molecule inhibitors of the oncoprotein forms of core binding factor as well as of MLL fusion proteins.
 Our focus is on the development of highly targeted molecules which inactivate the oncoprotein form and have minimal side-effects.
 Such agents have significant potential for the treatment of the associated leukemias.

 Structural Studies of Membrane Proteins.